 What happens if there is a fault in the device?

 The student or parent will need to arrange their own repair on the device.
-The College will not take responsibility for the service and/or repairs to the device but may be able to offer a loan device which may be used during the repair period, although numbers are limited.
+The College cannot take responsibility for the service and/or repair to the device but may be able to offer a loan device which may be used during the repair period, although numbers are limited.
 A device with a current warranty is strongly encouraged.

 What do I need to consider if we opt for a device we already own?

 - Does it meet the minimum operating requirements?
-Go to the BYOD page for more details.
+Go to the BYOD section for more details.